euisuh/CudaFrameForge/README.md

 ## Building and Testing

-The program has been developed and tested on WSL (Windows Subsystem for Linux), using Ubuntu 18.04.
-Follow these steps:

 1. **Build**: Use the command `make build` to build the program.

 2. **Run**: Supply the input and output video file paths as arguments.
 Options include: